AntNegron/web-sprint-challenge-applied-javascript/README.md

 - We turn a nodeList in to an array so that we can use all of the array function since NodeList only allows us to use .forEach.

 5. What is a component?
-- a components allows you to combine and reuse HTML, CSS, and JavaScript in an application.
+- A components allows you to combine and reuse HTML, CSS, and JavaScript in an application.